Engee documentation

 command_fixed = (command_fixed[:,2]);

 Let's look at the structure of the recorded data.
-As we can see, below the recorded data is represented in the String15 format.
+As we can see below, the recorded data are presented in a standard format and do not require additional processing.

 dump(command_fixed[101])

-Let's apply this function and plot the recorded data, as well as perform an analysis based on the floating-point data recorded during the simulation and compare their accuracy.
+Let's plot the recorded data, as well as perform an analysis based on the floating point data recorded during the simulation and compare their accuracy.

 command = Matrix(CSV.read("$(@__DIR__)/command.csv", DataFrame)); #загрузка данных